The founders of the Michigan State Association of Parliamentarians met in Detroit under the chairmanship of Gladys Richardson (who became the first

 The Michigan Unit of Registered Parliamentarians (MURP) was chartered in 1989.
 The unit was founded by Leona Meyer, it's first president.
 The unit meets quarterly at the call of the president.

 The Redford Unit was founded by longtime Detroit Unit member Grace Banks and chartered in 1994.
-The unit meets on the fourth Thursday of each month at the Redford Aldersgate Church in Redford.
+The unit formerly dissolved in 2020.

-The Genesee Area Unit organized in May 2002, with Dr. Gail Knapp elected as the unit's first president.
+The Mid-Michigan Unit (formerly known as the Genesee Area Unit) organized in May 2002, with Dr. Gail Knapp elected as the unit's first president.
 The charter was issued on January 29, 2003.
-The unit meets the third Monday of the month from September through May at Mott Community College.
+The unit's name was changed to Mid-Michigan to better describe the coverage area for the unity.

 MSAP PAST PRESIDENTS